 You must obtain customs clearance (P2P) for all exports, both direct and indirect.

-For technical access problems, see the page in this guide on National Export System fallback measures.
+Read about the National Export System fallback measures.

 An ECS Helpdesk handles email queries relating only to ECS - for example undischarged declarations, queries against an MRN and processing of EADs in the UK as Office of Exit.
 You can email the ECS Helpdesk at ECS.Helpdesk@hmrc.gsi.gov.uk.